macrosynergy/macrosynergy/docs/static/index.md

 This part of the documentation, which is mostly prose, begins with some background information about Macrosynergy, then focuses on broader instructions for getting the most out of `macrosynergy` Package.

+### Package Documentation

+The `macrosynergy` package follows code-as-documentation principles.
+This means that the package code contains extensive documentation in the form of docstrings, which are accessible from within Python and also from the built documentation.
+The contents of this documenation website are automatically generated from the docstrings in the code.